-On November 1, 2010, with generous support from nature organizations, charitable foundations and more than 160 individuals, the Thames Talbot Land Trust was able to purchase the Tanager Tract, a 40-ha tract of Carolinian hardwood forest near West Lorne in West Elgin.
+On November 1, 2010, with generous support from nature organizations, charitable foundations and more than 160 individuals, Thames Talbot Land Trust was able to purchase the Tanager Tract, a 40-ha tract of Carolinian hardwood forest near West Lorne in West Elgin.

-The Tanager Tract is part of a 380-ha forest known as the West Lorne Woods, a Provincially Significant Wetland (PSW) and an Area of Natural and Scientific Interest (ANSI).
+Tanager Tract is part of a 380-ha forest known as the West Lorne Woods, a Provincially Significant Wetland (PSW) and an Area of Natural and Scientific Interest (ANSI).

-This woodland, widely regarded as one of the best examples of Carolinian forest in Elgin County and one its top botanical sites, is a precious remnant of the region's original extensively forested landscape.
+This woodland, widely regarded as one of the best examples of Carolinian forest in Elgin County and one of its top botanical sites, is a precious remnant of the region's original extensively forested landscape.

 This rich forest nurtures the growth of many hardwood trees unique to the Carolinian Zone.
 Large specimens of Eastern Flowering Dogwood, Black Gum, Sassafras and Swamp White Oak are abundant.
 The forest's upland and swampy sections have a rich understorey of Spicebush, Witch Hazel and many varieties of ferns.